What is the purpose of the National Reference Test?

 How are students selected to take part?

-Schools will be asked to confirm the number of students in year 11 who will be aged 16 by 31 August 2021 and who will be entered for either or both GCSE English language and GCSE maths in summer 2021.
-(Note: students may not take part if they are taking only the international GCSE, sometimes referred to as a level1/level 2 certificate, in that subject.)
+Schools will be asked to confirm the number of students in year 11 who will be aged 16 by 31 August 2023 and who will be entered for either or both GCSE English language and GCSE maths in summer 2023.
+(Note: students may not take part if they are only entered for the international GCSE, sometimes referred to as a level1/level 2 certificate, in that subject.)
 If you do not have sufficient information to identify eligible students, please contact NFER for further advice.

 We expect all the selected students to take the test in order to avoid bias in the sample.
-However, the legislation passed by the government gives headteachers the right to withdraw students in exceptional circumstances.
+The legislation allows the test provider to specify the reasons for which a headteacher may decide that a pupil should not take a national reference test.

-Headteachers may withdraw students from the test only in the following circumstances:
+In NRT 2023 a headteacher may withdraw a student from the test only for one of the following reasons:

-- a student requires an access arrangement when taking their GCSE in maths or English language that is not available to the student for the NRT either because it is not permitted by NFER for use in this test, or it is not included in JCQ’s Access Arrangements and Reasonable Adjustments
+- a student requires an access arrangement when taking their GCSE in English language or maths that is not available to the student for the NRT either because it is not permitted by NFER for use in this test, or it is not included in JCQ’s Access Arrangements and Reasonable Adjustments or it is not permitted by NFER for use in this test for confidentiality reasons.

 - a student has exceptional, temporary circumstances which, had they occurred during the student’s GCSE exams, would have resulted in the student not taking their GCSE exam or being eligible for special consideration, for example: